skunkworks-africa/Microsoft/README.md

-# Microsoft Developer Repository for Skunkworks
+# burnt-exe

-Welcome to Microsoft's private repository!
-Contains project files, history, and collaboration tools.
-Let's create something amazing!
+Welcome to the `burnt-exe` repository, a collaborative and learning-focused space hosted by Microsoft Developer for Skunkworks.
+This repository is a hub for project files, historical